Maalaala Mo Kaya (song)

 "Maalaala Mo Kaya" (original title in Spanish: "Dulce princesa") is a song written by Filipino composer Constancio De Guzman.

-It was covered by singers such as The New Minstrels, Pilita Corrales, Eva Eugenio, Leo Valdez, Diomedes Maturan and Ryan Cayabyab.
+It was covered by singers such as the New Minstrels, Pilita Corrales, Eva Eugenio, Leo Valdez, Diomedes Maturan and Ryan Cayabyab.

-Though the song was originally written in Spanish, famed Filipino author Guillermo Gómez Rivera is the only artist to record the song in Spanish under the title "Dulce Princesa" for his 1960 LP album Nostalgia Filipina.
+Though the song was originally written in Spanish, famed Filipino author Guillermo Gómez Rivera is the only artist to record the song in Spanish under the title "Dulce princesa" for his 1960 LP album Nostalgia Filipina.

 A cover version by Dulce has been featured by the television drama anthology of the same name.
-The TV show uses another cover version, performed by Carol Banawa from 2004 to 2021, and another by JM Yosures since 2021, for its closing credits.
+The TV show used another cover version, performed by Carol Banawa from 2004 to 2021, and another by JM Yosures from 2021 to 2025 and Sofronio Vasquez and Carmelle Collado since 2025, for its closing credits.